chrisgrieser/obsidian-quadro/README.md

 *Extraction* is implemented by creating separate extract files containing, where extraction aspects are saved as ([YAML frontmatter](https://docs.zettlr.com/en/core/yaml-frontmatter/)).

-### Methodological comparison with other QDA software
+### Brief methodological comparison with other QDA software

 **Advantages**
 - **Interoperability**: Can be freely combined with other QDA software.